Skip to content

 seasoning short ribs

-Add oil to a large rondeau pot over medium-high heat.
-Once the oil smokes lightly, add the beef and cook it on all sides until well browned, about 2 to 3 minutes per side.
+Heat the pot: I pour a little oil into a large rondeau pot and let it heat over medium-high until it just starts to smoke.
+Then, I add the short ribs and sear them on all sides until well browned, about 2 to 3 minutes per side.

 searing short ribs

-Remove the ribs and add in the onions, season with salt, turn the heat down to medium and cook for 5 minutes or until lightly browned.
+Sauté the onions: I take the short ribs out of the pot and toss in the onions, letting them soak up all those delicious browned bits.
+I season with a pinch of salt, turn the heat down to medium, and cook for about 5 minutes until they soften and turn lightly golden.

 caramelizing onions

-Turn down the heat to low and then stir in the carrots and celery, place on a lid and sweat for 10 minutes.
+Soften the veggies: I lower the heat to low and stir in the carrots and celery.
+Then, I cover the pot with a lid and let everything sweat for about 10 minutes.

 stirring mirepoix

-Add in the garlic and cook just until fragrant, which takes 30 to 45 seconds.
+Add the garlic: I toss in the garlic and let it cook just until it becomes beautifully fragrant, about 30 to 45 seconds.

 adding garlic to mirepoix